 PLEASE CHECK THE WEEKLY BULLETIN FOR ALTERATIONS TO OUR TIMETABLE.

 THE BULLETIN IS EASILY AND READILY AVAILABLE, FOR DOWNLOADING FROM OUR JOINT PARISH WEBSITE, by clicking on The Bulletin Button above.

 and our OFFICIAL Parish Facebook pages:

 Please try the alternative sources if an issue arises with one of them.
 Thank You.

 To get latest information and updates from St Augustine Webster Church please visit the news page.

-For the latest updates and announcements, including guidance about social media, please visit either St Mary’s or St Augustine Webster’s news page, and, more especially, The Bulletin which can be sent to you if you register to receive it by email or read it here (to do either click on “Bulletin” above), or go to our official facebook pages(s).
-They too are listed on the news page, and we advise you never to visit, support, or promote facebook pages , or a whatsapp group, not endorsed by either parish.
+For the latest updates and announcements, especially guidance about our Parish use of social media, please visit either St Mary’s or St Augustine Webster’s news page, and, more especially, The Bulletin which can be sent to you if you register to receive it by email or read it here (to do either click on “Bulletin” above), or go to our official Facebook pages(s).
+They too are listed on the news page, and we advise you never to visit, support, or promote Facebook pages , or a Whatsapp group, not endorsed by either parish.
+We do not have a page or site run by “Friends of X X Parish” or a Parish Whattsapp Chat Room .
 Help build communication within our Parishes, and for our Parishes.
 Thank You for your cooperation and support in this matter as it helps maintain accurate ,and factual , communication with Parishioners and between, and within, our Parishes.

 For information on Baptism, Weddings, Funerals, and other Sacraments please telephone 01652 652221 or email.